YTread Logo

 hidden

-I was talking to other people in the community about whether this definition is correct and they all seemed to agree, but I mentioned a crucial bit of information, spindrifting over the curb much higher up wouldn't give you a lap count, it's clearly still on the key region of the checkpoint zeroes so what happens as you turn the game has another trick up its sleeve after making this last turn through the key checkpoint five now you can see our full turn it freezes at one point nine six one four six four because we've left the checkpoint region now let's see while I try to turn and drift higher the last thing I could trigger the turn was a two point zero one zero five two five let's try this again, but let's take the wider turn so that our full turn increases closer to two let's go back into the parking lot and try to drift again, as you can see, now we can drift anywhere within the parking lot before key checkpoint 1 and still get a lap count just to reiterate everything i said in this video the game prevents you from jumping 95 percent ahead of wherever you have turning on lap on this prevents the current coco mall strategy from counting laps unless you zoom in far enough to get to the checkpoint before completing this 95 percent lap, plus you can't get a lap count by going back to the zero key checkpoint, unless you are within 5% of the full lap when you left the last key checkpoint. homework, but other than that, it doesn't affect much else;
+I was talking to other people in the community about whether this definition is correct and everyone seemed to agree, but I mentioned a crucial piece of information: making the turn on the sidewalk much higher up would not give you a turn count; You're clearly still in the key region of checkpoint zeros, so what's up?
+The game has another trick up its sleeve after making this final turn through key checkpoint five.
+Now you can see that our entire turn freezes at one point nine six one four six four because we have left the checkpoint region.
+Now let's watch while I try to turn. drift further up the last thing I could activate the turn was two point zero one zero five two five let's try this again but let's take the widest turn so that our full turn is closer to two, let's re-enter the parking lot and try turn a the drift again as you can see we can now drift anywhere inside the parking lot before key checkpoint 1 and still get a lap count just to reiterate everything I said in this video the game prevents you from jumping a 95 percent ahead.

-It's really fun though to continually learn more about the inner workings of one of your favorite games, many years later this video was so much more than I initially expected, but thank you so much for sticking around until the end.
-It was really exciting to investigate the coco mall spin counting mechanic.
-Investigate the underlying rules of 95 percent and 5 percent and try it out on a bunch of tracks you guys have any suggestions for future video ideas.
+In Coco Mall's lap counting mechanics, research the underlying 95 percent and 5 percent rules and try it out on a bunch of tracks if you have any suggestions for future video ideas.
 I'd love to hear what you have to say in the comments below.
-Be sure to subscribe for more videos like this and the likes in the future.
+Be sure to subscribe for more videos like this and future proofs.
+Be sure to keep an eye out for our improved Coconut Mall 3-Turn Glitch Task coming soon and until next time, thanks for watching.

 If you have any copyright issue, please Contact